Rebecca Masisak, CEO

 Rebecca Masisak joined TechSoup in 2001 to launch and chart the growth of its technology product donation program and social enterprise.

-After she successfully established the program in North America, she developed an international expansion model and partner network.
+After she successfully established the program in North America, she developed an international expansion model and what would become the TechSoup Global Network.
 Today, it serves an international NGO audience in 236 countries and territories.
-Under her leadership, TechSoup has distributed 15.9 million software and hardware product donations, and enabled recipients to save more than US$5.5 billion for direct services.
+Under her leadership, TechSoup has distributed software and hardware product donations that have enabled recipients to save more than US$10.7 billion worldwide.

 Daniel Ben-Horin, Founder and Chief Instigator

 Daniel Ben-Horin created TechSoup (as "CompuMentor") in 1987 by tapping volunteer resources on the WELL, one of the first online communities.

 As CEO and then co-CEO until 2013, he helped guide TechSoup's evolution from a small, local nonprofit to a globally respected entity with 200+ employees and a budget of US$33 million.